Mattress Music

 Mattress Music is the fifth studio album by American R&B singer Marques Houston.
-It was scheduled for release by MusicWorks Entertainment and EMI on September 14, 2010.
+It was released by MusicWorks Entertainment and EMI on September 14, 2010.
 The album's lead single is "Kickin' & Screamin'," which peaked at number 71 on the Billboard Hot R&B/Hip-Hop Songs chart.
 The second single is "Pullin' on Her Hair," featuring rapper Rick Ross.